-Click here to read the story in its entirety on The New Yorker webpage.
-Haruki Murakami’s “Samsa in Love” (tr. from the Japanese by Ted Goossen) was originally published in the October 28, 2013 issue of The New Yorker.
+Click here to read the abstract of the story on The New Yorker webpage (this week’s story is available only for subscribers).
+Robert Coover’s “The Frog Prince” was originally published in the January 27, 2014 issue of The New Yorker.

 Click for a larger image.

 Click here to read the story in its entirety on The New Yorker webpage.
-Alice Munro’s “The Bear Came Over the Mountain” was originally published in the December 27, 1999 issue of The New Yorker. and was republished in the October 21, 2013 issue upon the news of Munro’s Nobel Prize in Literature.
+Akhil Sharma’s “A Mistake” was originally published in the January 20, 2014 issue of The New Yorker.

 Click for a larger image.